September equinox

 The September equinox (or southward equinox) is the moment when the Sun appears to cross the celestial equator, heading southward.
-Because of differences between the calendar year and the tropical year, the September equinox may occur anytime from September 21 to 24.
+Because of differences between the calendar year and the tropical year, the September equinox may occur from September 21 to 24.

 At the equinox, the Sun as viewed from the equator rises due east and sets due west.
 Before the Southward equinox, the Sun rises and sets more northerly, and afterwards, it rises and sets more southerly.

 The equinox may be taken to mark the end of astronomical summer and the beginning of astronomical autumn (autumnal equinox) in the Northern Hemisphere, while marking the end of astronomical winter and the start of astronomical spring (vernal equinox) in the Southern Hemisphere.

 Occurrences

 The September equinox is one point in time commonly used to determine the length of the tropical year.

-The dates and times of the September equinoxes that occur from the year 2017 to 2027 (UTC) are listed as follows:
+The dates and times of the September equinoxes that occur from the year 2018 to 2028 (UTC) are listed as follows: